 You’re scrubbing the house from top to bottom.
 You’ve purchased your flea and tick prevention.
 Maybe you even used a flea pill.
 But your dog still looks miserable.
 A flea and tick shampoo might be in order.
 Shampoos strip the parasites from your dog’s coat while soothing the irritation.
 If your dog’s been scratching frantically, a little pampering might be in the cards.

-Downsides?
-Dogs need to be at least twelve-weeks-old for this shampoo.
+The downsides?
+Dogs need to be at least twelve weeks old for this shampoo.
 You also need to keep any cats in the household AWAY (the ingredients aren’t cat-friendly).

 Best Spray Flea and Tick Prevention

 Flea and tick prevention comes in many forms, including sprays.
 Sprays are versatile, allowing you to treat your dog AND your house’s interior.
-Keep in mind that sprays have limited effectiveness.
+However, keep in mind that sprays have limited effectiveness.
 As they dry out, you’ll need to refresh the treatment.

 Best Topical Flea and Tick Prevention

-Topical flea and tick prevention ranks at the top of most people’s lists.
+Topical flea and tick prevention rank at the top of most people’s lists.
 The simple squeeze tubes are easy to apply and last for a month.
-You have to remember not to bathe your dog for the first couple of days, but otherwise, they can enjoy their usual dips in the pool.
+Of course, you have to remember not to bathe your dog for the first couple of days, but otherwise, they can enjoy their usual dips in the pool.
 Topicals span the weight range to cover every size, or you can mix and match sizes to achieve the proper dosage for giant breeds.
 What more could you ask for?

 Frontline Plus rings a bell with most owners.
 The topical features two active ingredients that go to work within the first four hours.
 After 12 hours, 100% of the fleas are dead!
 All flea life stages get equal treatment, and ticks suffer the same fate.
 There’s no need for the flea to bite your dog, either – the medication works on contact.

-Downsides?
+The downsides?
 Unfortunately, the frequent use of Frontline Plus is leading to flea resistance.
-Your dog needs to weigh at least 5 pounds and be eight-weeks-old.
-Also, the active ingredients don’t prevent ticks from biting in the first place, though it WILL kill them.
+Your dog needs to weigh at least 5 pounds and be eight weeks old.
+Also, the active ingredients don’t prevent ticks from biting initially, though it WILL kill them.